 - Followers who haven’t turned off notifications will receive a message alerting them that you are going live.

 - Speaking and interacting directly with your audience is a great way to build relationships and trust.

-1. Determine your purpose for the video.
-If you are going to speak directly to your audience via Instagram Live, you want a good reason to ask them to tune in.
-Despite the short lifespan of live videos, it’s important to identify a goal for each time you go on air.
+Instagram Live has been around for the best part of a decade now, so don’t expect the novelty value of live content to bring in the crowds — people have seen it all before.
+If you speak directly to your audience via Instagram Live, you need a good reason to ask them to tune in.
+Despite the short lifespan of live videos, it’s essential to identify a goal for each time you go on air.

 - Announce a product or collection launch

 - Explain how to use a product or service

 - Demonstrate thought leadership